The Energy Bills Discount Scheme closed on 31 March 2024.

 Gas - £40 per MWh with a price threshold of £99 per MWh.

 The government has published a list of sectors eligible for the Energy and Trade Intensive Industries (ETII) scheme.
 Eligible ETII customers will have to apply for the higher level of support.
 Further details on how this will work and how to apply have been published by the government on their EBDS webpage.
-The government's online ETII application portal is now open.
 The deadline to apply for this higher level of support will be 25 July 2023 for the majority of non-domestic customers.
 If you believe your business or organisation is eligible and you have yet to apply, please do so now.
-By applying today, eligible organisations will be eligible for the higher level of support until 31 March 2024.

 Your UK business or organisation should also be able to prove that at least 50% of its revenue is being generated from UK-based activity within one of the eligible SIC code sectors.